-Patients with a History of Recovery from COVID-19
+Patients with a History of Recent Recovery from COVID-19

 LAC DPH will attempt to contact patients with laboratory confirmed COVID-19 by phone in order to interview them about possible exposures and to identify others who may have also been exposed to the infection (contact tracing).
 They will leave a call back number if necessary.
 If they cannot reach the patient by phone, they will send a letter.
 LA County Public Health will provide information to cases and contacts about how to protect themselves and others from COVID-19 and information about resources for delivery of essentials such as food and medicines if needed.

 This flyer explains to patients what to expect.